Thyme’s name was derived from the Greek word thumus, or courage. In Medieval times, knights wore sprigs of thyme on their armor as a sign of courage.

 - Mix in 1 tablespoon of the Balanced Blend Plant Food.

 If you are using a regular pot instead, it should be a little bit bigger (at least 6″ / 1 quart and will need drainage holes to prevent it from being over watered.
 Let the top of the soil dry out between watering.

 Starting your Thyme: Seed vs Cutting vs Nursery Plant

 New Thyme plants can be started from seed, propagated from an established plant, or purchased live at many garden centers.
-We prefer to sprout from seed or propagate from a stem cutting, as it results in plants that are adapted to your growing conditions and limit the chances that you accidentally bring home pests.)
+When growing thyme indoors, we prefer to sprout from seed or propagate from a stem cutting, as it results in plants that are adapted to your growing conditions and limit the chances that you accidentally bring home pests.)

 How to Plant Thyme seeds

 Thyme grows quickly from seed.
 Plant 1 site in a 6″ / 1-quart container.
 In larger containers, space sites 4″ apart.
 For each site plant press 4 seeds into the surface.
 Keep the soil warm ( 60-70°F, ideally 65°F).
 Sprouts typically appear in 21 days but can be as quick as 14 days or as long as 28 days depending on your conditions.
 Don’t cover the seeds as light helps them sprout.
 To speed things up, you can soak them in water for 12-24 hours before planting.